fedemolinero/react-native-app-demo/README.md

 ## Welcome to Beer Ecommerce!

 Welcome to Beer Ecommerce!
 Here you'll find an exceptional selection of craft beers from around the world.
 To get started, follow these steps:

+## As a react native challenge basic installation of react-native is required as its dependencies.

 ## Backend Setup